Armacryss/brackets-fontawesome-snippets/README.md

 Simply type 'fa-' + icon name.

-A full list of icon name can be found on [Font Awesome Icons](http://fortawesome.github.io/Font-Awesome/icons/)
+The full list of icons can be found on [Font Awesome Icons](http://fortawesome.github.io/Font-Awesome/icons/)

 ---